taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

 ### Github Events

-You can put a task definition inside an `${if}, then` statement so that it will only run for specific Github events:
+You can put a task definition inside an `$if` - `then` statement so that it will only run for specific Github events:

 ```yaml
 version: 1